PerttuHamalainen/MediaAI/Lessons/Prerequisites.md

 # Prerequisites
-Before you attend the class, you should go through the materials and instructions on this page.
-This will take about 2 hours, plus an extra 1-2 hours if you install all the software on your computer. *Software installation instructions are at the bottom of this page.*
+Before you attend the class, you should **go through the materials and instructions on this page**.
+This should take about 2 hours, plus an extra 1-2 hours if you install all the software on your computer.

 **Do the following**